Satisfactory-Clips-Archive/video-clip-notes/docs/transcriptions/yt-Kxq543wzKcY.md

 # [September 15th, 2020 Livestream](../2020-09-15.md)
 ## Q&A: Are we ever going to see a new enemy type?
 https://www.youtube.com/watch?v=Kxq543wzKcY
-This question was possibly duplicated with a more recent answer: [December 13th, 2022 Livestream Q&A: Any news on when the big Crab will be added?](./yt-nyIfC6kmILs.md) [https://www.youtube.com/watch?v=nyIfC6kmILs](https://www.youtube.com/watch?v=nyIfC6kmILs)
+This question was possibly duplicated with a more recent answer: [December 20th, 2022 Livestream Q&A: What is the status of Crab Boss?](./yt-fvD3g8wvTt0.md) [https://www.youtube.com/watch?v=fvD3g8wvTt0](https://www.youtube.com/watch?v=fvD3g8wvTt0)

 ### Topics